andreasslien/machine_learning_group_40/README.md

 ## Usage

 Run all to get all results in both notebooks.
-If the random forest and EBM model are run separately, all 'General' code should be run before 'EBM' and 'Random forest' code, since they are dependent on code from 'General'.
+If the random forest and EBM model are run separately in Machine_Learning_Project_Group_40.ipynb, all 'General' code should be run before 'EBM' and 'Random forest' code, since they are dependent on code from 'General'.